Register right. Launch strong.

 Yes.
 A Private Limited Company, LLP and OPC can be registered with foreign directors/partners, subject to compliance with FEMA and MCA rules.
 At least one director must be an Indian resident for Pvt Ltd and OPC.
 Foreign investment also triggers additional compliance and reporting requirements under the Foreign Exchange Management Act (FEMA).

 Yes, a registered office is mandatory.
 It can be your home address or a rented commercial/co-working space.
-You need valid proof (utility bill, rent agreement) not older than 2 months.
+You need valid proof (utility bill, rent agreement) not older than 2 months, and GPS coordinates for the location.
 Some residential areas restrict business operations, so check local regulations.

 There is no minimum capital requirement by law.
 You can start with as low as ₹100 or ₹1,000 for any company structure.
-Ensure you have sufficient operational capital to run the business for at least 3–6 months and maintain reserves for compliance costs.
+However, ensure you have sufficient operational capital to run the business smoothly for at least 3-6 months, and maintain capital reserves for compliance and operational needs.

 Yes, you can register online via the MCA website if you have a Digital Signature Certificate (DSC).
-However, most people use a CA or CS to avoid errors.
-Professional help costs ₹5,000–15,000 but saves time and mistakes.
+However, most people use a Chartered Accountant (CA) or Company Secretary (CS) to avoid errors, ensure compliance, and handle complex documentation.
+Professional help costs ₹5,000-15,000 but saves time and mistakes.

-Registration remains valid for a lifetime unless officially closed, dissolved, or struck off by the RoC.
-Annual compliance filings and tax returns are mandatory to maintain active status.
+Registration remains valid for a lifetime, indefinitely, unless the company is officially closed, dissolved, or struck off by the Registrar of Companies (RoC).
+However, annual compliance filings and tax returns are mandatory to maintain active status and avoid penalties or strike-off.

-• Apply for PAN - within 7 days
+• Apply for Permanent Account Number (PAN) - within 7 days

-• Apply for TAN - if company will deduct taxes
+• Apply for Tax Account Number (TAN) - if company will deduct taxes

 • File annual financial statements - within 30 days of financial year end